WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 Education
 ======
-* The Hong Kong University of Science and Tecnology
+* The Hong Kong University of Science and Technology
   * Sep 2021 - Present, Mphil in Social Science
 * Fudan University
   * Sep 2018 - Jun 2021, Master of Law in Sociology; GPA: 3.94/4.00 (ranked 1/15)